-- Make sure you have installed the latest version of Tobii Eye Tracking (2.10.20 or later) from tobiigaming.com/getstarted.
-You can check your current version if you press the Tobii icon in the system tray - Settings - About.
+- Ensure you have installed the latest version of Tobii Eye Tracking (2.10.20 or later) from tobiigaming.com/getstarted.
+You can check your current version by pressing the Tobii icon in the system tray - Settings - About.

 - Configure and calibrate your eye tracker.

 - Once you have received and installed the update, you can find Eye Control in Windows Settings - Ease of Access - Other options.
-To enable, toggle it on.
+To enable it, toggle it on.

 - Before you use Eye Control for the first time, please restart your PC.

 Q: How do I know which version of Windows I’m using?

 A: Press Win + R and type winver, then press Enter.
 You should have Version 1709, OS build 16299.15, or later.

 Q: I’ve found a bug relating to these features, where do I file a bug report?